-21 Subsection (g) defeats that argument.
-It limits the application of the take-free rule in subsection (f) to controllable electronic records, controllable accounts, and controllable payment 22 23 intangibles.
-Under subsection (g), except as provided in subsection (f), a qualifying purchaser 24 takes rights to payment, rights to performance, and interests in property that are evidenced by a 25 controllable electronic record subject to third party property claims, unless law other than Article 26 12 provides to the contrary.
-The reference in subsection (g) to "law other than this article" 27 contemplates that another article of the UCC might provide a contrary rule for some types of 28 property that might be tethered to a controllable electronic record.
+Subsection (e) defeats that argument.
+It limits the application of the take-free rule in subsection (d) to controllable electronic records and, through the application of subsection (a), controllable accounts and controllable payment intangibles.
+Under subsection (e), except as provided in subsection (a) and (d), a qualifying purchaser takes rights to payment (other than controllable accounts and controllable payment intangibles), rights to performance, and interests in property that are evidenced by a controllable electronic record subject to third-party property claims, unless law other than Article 12 provides to the contrary.
+The reference in subsection (e) to "law other than this article" contemplates that another article of the UCC might provide a contrary rule for some types of property that might be tethered to a controllable electronic record.

-30 10.
-Creating the functional equivalent of a negotiable instrument.
-Two defining characteristics of an Article 3 negotiable instrument are that a holder in due course (1) takes free 31 32 of claims of a property or possessory right to the instrument (Section 3-306) and (2) takes free of 33 most defenses and claims in recoupment (Section 3-305).
-Article 3 applies only to written 34 instruments.
-This draft provides a method for reaching a similar result with respect to 35 controllable accounts and controllable payment intangibles.
-As regards the first characteristic, a 36 qualifying purchaser of could acquire the controllable account or controllable payment intangible free of any claim of a property interest.
-As regards the second, Section 9-403 ordinarily would 37 38 give effect to the account debtor's agreement not to assert claims or defenses.
-39
+9. Creating the functional equivalent of a negotiable instrument.
+Two defining characteristics of an Article 3 negotiable instrument are that a holder in due course (i) takes free of claims of a property or possessory right to the instrument (Section 3-306) and (ii) takes free of most defenses and claims in recoupment (Section 3-305).
+Article 3 applies only to written instruments.
+This draft provides a method for reaching a similar result with respect to controllable accounts and controllable payment intangibles.